Accessibility and Accommodations

 ASL Interpretation for Guests

-ASL interpretation will be provided during the commencement ceremony.
+ASL interpretation will be provided throughout the commencement ceremony.
 Graduates are asked to complete the form, below, requesting interpretation for their guests.
 Prior to the day of the ceremony, guests for whom ASL interpretation has been requested will receive day-of instructions from Kim Bernick and Kristin Akervall, Graduate Commencement Accessibility Coordinators.
 On the day of the commencement ceremony, Kim Bernick, Kristin Akervall, and their team will direct guests to special seating in clear view of the interpreters.

 Service animals are welcome at the ceremony and reception.